djmaze/synapse-purge/README.md

 # synapse-purge

-Purge old room events from synapse, a homeserver for the Matrix network.
+Purge old room events from [Synapse](https://github.com/matrix-org/synapse), a homeserver for the [Matrix](https://matrix.org) network.

 Currently, only remote events are purged.
 Events sent by local users are not deleted, as they may represent the only copies of this content in existence.